 Few artists alive today have left as big of a dent on the surface of pop culture.
 Devotion!
 30 Years of Photographing Women celebrates the German photographer’s acclaimed career spent capturing some of the world’s most talked about women in music, fashion and entertainment, often at cornerstone moments in their professional and personal lives.
 Through the lense, von Unwerth has consistently managed to show the world a different side to her distinguished subjects, be it a previously-unseen vulnerability or a childlike playfulness that nobody would ever expect.

-Ahead of Devotion!’s opening next month, we caught up with von Unwerth to discuss her most iconic images and the women who feature in them.
+Ahead of Devotion!’s opening this winter, we caught up with von Unwerth to discuss her most iconic images and the women who feature in them.

 Anna Wintour (Interview Magazine, 1993)